 Correct Capital’s retirement planning services in Fort Lauderdale, FL are delivered by a credentialed advisory team supported by experienced staff.
 The team includes a CERTIFIED FINANCIAL PLANNER™ professional, a Barren’s Advisor Top 1200 Financial Advisor 2024, and an Accredited Investment Fiduciary, and has been recognized as a NAPA Top DC Advisor Team.

-If you’d like to speak with one of our Fort Lauderdale, FL financial advisors, you can schedule an introductory call by calling 877-930-4015, contacting us online, or scheduling a 15-minute meeting.
+If you’re interested in an introductory call with one of our Fort Lauderdale, FL financial advisors, you can give us a call at 877-930-4015, contact us online, or schedule a 15-minute meeting.

 Important Disclosures and Sources